christian-casecommons/aws-docs/content/web-proxy/index.md

 We can now get started establishing a proxy playbook that defines a proxy stack for the **Demo Resources** account.

 1\.
-Clone the [AWS Starter](https://github.com/casecommons/aws-starter) to a local folder called `demo-proxy` and the re-initialise the Git repository.
+Clone the [AWS Starter](https://github.com/casecommons/aws-starter) to a local folder called `demo-proxy` and re-initialise the Git repository.

 ```bash
 $ git clone git@github.com:casecommons/aws-starter.git demo-proxy